 The Company is committed to year on year improvements in its operational energy efficiency.
 In recent years a number of projects have been identified and undertaken in which energy efficiency has been a contributing objective.
-These included installation of motion sensitive LED lighting at the Letchworth site, and the modernisation of our Autoglym production lines which continued into 2020.
+This includes a planned project to install smart meters on the Letchworth site in the Altro Floors and Walls Division.